MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-10-Merchant-Mariner-Credential/subpart-D-Training-Courses-Programs/section-10.402.md

 (v) Reference to regulatory requirements met by the training.

 (2) Part A: Course framework.
-The course framework must contain -
+The course framework must contain—

 (i) The following specific course intentions: